pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 1. Enter a DNS-compliant name for your new bucket
     - This name must be unique across all of AWS S3 buckets and adhere to general URL guidelines.
-    Make it something meaningful and rememberable!
+    Make it something meaningful and memorable!
 1. Enter the "Region" you want the bucket to reside in.
 1. Choose "Create".